mbrochh/tdd-with-django-reusable-app/README.rst

 There is another repository that covers the code for Django projects: https://github.com/mbrochh/tdd-with-django-project

-This is an example project structure that should show how you can layout a Django reusable app so that if fulfills the following criteria:
+This is an example repository structure that should show how you can layout a Django reusable app so that if fulfills the following criteria:

 * is ready for test driven development